apokral5/apokral5/README.md

 - 👋 Hi, I’m Abdullah
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python,c#,javascript
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me (if you want i reach you)